matthewt-assurity/cf-jmeter-buildpack/README.md

 Once you have set JAVA_HOME, you will be able to run JMeter.

 When using a custom start command, the working directory is set to the `/app/` directory, therefore you can execute JMeter by running `./jmeter/bin/jmeter.sh`.

+When SSHing, the working directory is set to the `/home/` directory, therefore you can execute JMeter by running `./app/jmeter/bin/jmeter.sh`.

 # License